View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 Devoted to ministry of study, teaching

-John’s life as a Franciscan was devoted to the ministry of study and teaching; he was educated at Oxford in the 1280s and early 1290s, and then began teaching at the Franciscan Schools in the late 1290s at the University of Oxford and Paris (where he became doctor of theology in 1305) and then the Franciscan study house in Cologne; his brilliant academic career was cut short by his death there in his early 40s.
+John’s life as a Franciscan was devoted to the ministry of study and teaching.
+He was educated at Oxford in the 1280s and early 1290s; he began teaching at Oxford in the late 1290's and then was sent to the University of Paris in 1302 where he began lecturing on the Sentences of Peter Lombard.
+In 1303 he was briefly expelled from the University for siding with Pope Boniface VIII in his feud with Philip IV of France but quickly returned and was named Doctor of Theology in 1305.
+In 1307 he was suddenly transferred to the Franciscan study house in Cologne, but his brilliant academic career was cut short by his death there in his early 40s.

 Blessed John Duns Scotus tomb Cologne Germany 700pxls